This statement was reviewed on 18 August 2022.

 - Magnify the screen.

 We may use non-html file formats such as PDFs, Microsoft Office documents or ODF documents on our pages.
-If you dont have the software installed to use these formats you can use the following information to help you do so.
+If you dont have the software installed to use these formats you can consult our non-html document information to help you do so.

 How accessible this website is